fabriziogiordano/policy/terms-of-service.md

 5. Subscriptions and Purchases
 ------------------------------

-**OPTIONS:** In addition to offering basic (free) memberships, we offer Vimeo Plus and Vimeo PRO subscriptions.
-Vimeo PRO users may also purchase additional storage and plays.
-Please see our subscription pages for current [Plus](/plus) and [Pro](/pro) features and pricing.
+**VIMEO PLUS AND PRO:** In addition to offering Basic (free) Vimeo memberships, we offer Vimeo Plus and Vimeo PRO subscriptions.
+Please see our subscription pages for current [Plus](/plus) and [PRO](/pro) features and pricing.
 Features and prices are subject to change.
+Storage limits are calculated based upon source files.
+We may also offer add-on features and packages.
+Vimeo PRO users who wish to obtain additional storage may request an enterprise solution by contacting [enterprise@vimeo.com](mailto:enterprise@vimeo.com).
 All fees may be subject to taxes.

 **CANCELATION AND REFUNDS:** Users who purchase annual subscriptions have thirty (30) days after their purchase to cancel and receive a full refund.
 Users who purchase monthly subscriptions have five (5) days after purchase to cancel and receive a full refund.
 After the cancelation period ends, all purchases are final and all fees paid are non-refundable, even if your account is later terminated by Vimeo.
 If you have questions, please [contact us](/help/contact).

-**RENEWALS:** By default, all subscriptions are set to automatically renew for the same period of time as the original subscription.
+**RENEWALS:** Subject to the terms hereof, you may choose to renew your subscription at the end of the subscription period.
+By default, all subscriptions are set to automatically renew for the same period of time as the original subscription.
 You may decline to renew at any time prior to the commencement of a renewal subscription.
 Vimeo reserves the right to deny subscriptions, renewals, and other purchases for any reason.
+PRO subscriptions offered beginning on October 15, 2013 may not be available to existing users whose storage as of that date exceeds the yearly maximum for a PRO account.
+Unused storage, plays, and other limits do not roll over to subsequent subscription periods.

-**END OF SUBSCRIPTION:** When a Vimeo Plus subscription ends, the account automatically becomes a basic (free) account.
+**END OF SUBSCRIPTION:** When a Vimeo Plus or PRO subscription ends, the account automatically becomes a Basic (free) account and Vimeo may disable access to or delete any content to comply with Basic account limits.
 When a Vimeo PRO subscription ends, the account (including all content) will be deleted within fourteen (14) days.

 **OTHER PURCHASES:** Purchases of other products and services through the Vimeo Service may be subject to other terms and conditions that are presented to you at the time of purchase.